chromium/chromium/docs/security/shepherd.md

 ## Links to Helpful Resources

-Here are some of the importance references and resources you need or may need during your shepherding shift:
+Here are some of the important references and resources you need or may need during your shepherding shift:

 * [Current Shepherds](https://script.google.com/a/macros/google.com/s/AKfycbz02xD4ghSzZu_tXyNRgjC95wFURATZeD_FHq0KRMHeqA-b0b9sow4NV1lhi0P2vy1j/exec)